fbacchella/fio_scripts/README.md

 	21    write    16   8K 179.438  0.387 0.2  691     2 22968    0     0     0    95   2   0   0    0    0    0     0     0     0  0  0  0  0.454  0.644   0.804     9.92    19.84   40.192
 	22    write    16 128K   67.58 16.606 0.7 5325 227.1   540    0     0     0     0   0   1  84    3    4    4     0     0     0  0  0  0 20.096  49.92   60.16 5341.184 5341.184 5341.184

-In R we can now source "fio.r" which creates a function "graphit(m)"
+In R we can now source "fiop.r" which creates a function "graphit(m)"

-	source("fio.r")        # create the graphit() function
+	source("fiop.r")        # create the graphit() function
-	source("data_ssd.r")   # load some fio data, data_ssd.r is provided in github distro graphit(m)             # graph the data
-	source("fiog.r")       # this will graph various combinations and save the png files
+	source("data_ssd.r")   # load some fio data, data_ssd.r is provided in github distro source("fiopg.r")       # this will graph various combinations and save the png files
 	                       # to C:\temp
 	                       # the graphs will be for readrand, read and write tests
 	                       # the graphs will graph different user loads and I/O sizes in the data